Ted Williams: Relationship with Boston media and fans

 Williams maintained this policy up to and including his swan song in 1960.
 After hitting a home run at Fenway Park, which would be his last career at-bat, Williams characteristically refused either to tip his cap as he circled the bases or to respond to prolonged cheers of "We want Ted!" from the crowd by making an appearance from the dugout.
 The Boston manager Pinky Higgins sent Williams to his fielding position in left field to start the ninth inning, but then immediately recalled him for his back-up Carroll Hardy, thus allowing Williams to receive one last ovation as he jogged onto then off the field, and he did so without reacting to the crowd.
-Williams' aloof attitude led the writer John Updike to observe wryly that "Gods do not answer letters."
+Williams's aloof attitude led the writer John Updike to observe wryly that "Gods do not answer letters."

-Williams' final home run did not take place during the final game of the 1960 season, but rather in the Red Sox's last home game that year.
-The Red Sox played three more games, but they were on the road in New York City and Williams did not appear in any of them, as it became clear that Williams' final home at-bat would be the last one of his career.
+Williams's final home run did not take place during the final game of the 1960 season, but rather in the Red Sox's last home game that year.
+The Red Sox played three more games, but they were on the road in New York City and Williams did not appear in any of them, as it became clear that Williams's final home at-bat would be the last one of his career.

 In 1991, on Ted Williams Day at Fenway Park, Williams pulled a Red Sox cap from out of his jacket and tipped it to the crowd.
 This was the first time that he had done so since his earliest days as a player.

 Williams once had a friendship with Ty Cobb, with whom he often had discussions about baseball.
 He often touted Rogers Hornsby as being the greatest right-handed hitter of all time.
 In Al Stump's now discredited biography about Cobb, he claimed that this assertion actually led to a split in the relationship between Cobb and Williams.
 Once during one of their yearly debate sessions on the greatest hitters of all time, Williams asserted that Hornsby was one of the greatest of all time.
 Cobb apparently had strong feelings about Hornsby and he threw a fit, expelling Williams from his hotel room.
 However, this story was later refuted by Williams himself.